Business Continuity Planning (BCP)

 Business Continuity Planning

-is the activity performed by an organization to ensure that critical business functions will be available to customers, suppliers, regulators, and other entities that must have access to those functions.
+It is the activity performed by an organization to ensure that critical business functions will be available to customers, suppliers, regulators, and other entities that must have access to those functions.
 These activities include many daily chores such as project management, system backups, change control, and help desk.
 Business continuity is not something implemented at the time of a disaster

 Business Continuity refers to those activities performed daily to maintain service, consistency, and recover-ability.